Imviz#

 get_catalog_source_results()[source]#

-Return table of sources given by querying from a catalog, if any.
 Results are calculated using Catalog Search plugin.

 Returns: